AIasd/2020_CARLA_challenge/README.md

 ```
 python ga_fuzzing.py
 ```
-For more API information, checkout `ga_fuzzing.py`.
+For more API information, checkout the interface inside `ga_fuzzing.py`.